 Tungsten has never been used as absorber material for hadron calorimeters.
 At the end of AIDA, a tungsten absorber structure exists and served already for large-scale beam tests with different sensitive materials (scintillating tiles and RPCs).
 Results of these beam tests are already published in peer-reviewed journals.

-In general the developed calorimeter infrastructure and the network of experts that has been formed enable the European groups to conduct large-scale beam tests with advanced prototypes in the coming years.
-Non-European groups will join these beam tests.
+In general the developed calorimeter infrastructures and the network of experts that has been formed enable the European groups to conduct large-scale beam tests with advanced prototypes.
+Non-European groups have been joining these beam tests.
 This underlines the attractiveness of the research programme on international level.

 The front-end electronics features common building blocks for most of the calorimeter prototypes.
 The ASICs have been validated in beam tests and results will be published in a peer-reviewed journal.
-The successful operation yield to the development and production of 3rd generation ASICs with e.g. on-chip zero suppression and I2C links for communication.
+The successful operation yields to the development and production of 3rd generation ASICs experimenting full on-chip zero suppression and I2C links for communication.

 Forward calorimeters will have particular requirements in terms of radiation hardness and rate tolerance.
 Within AIDA an infrastructure has been developed that enable European groups to conduct a comprehensive beam test programme.
 For these detectors novel readout ASICs are under development and approach fabrication.